AWS Service Catalog connector

-- Product - Version Description—Is mapped to the service excerpt
+- Product - Version Description—is mapped to the service excerpt

-- Product Description—Is mapped to the service description
+- Product Description—is mapped to the service description

-An imported workflow includes specific workflow actions available through AWS Service Catalog connector, and the common workflow actions such as Send Email, Track External Activity, Build Input Set, and Receive Task.
+An imported workflow includes specific workflow actions available through the AWS Service Catalog connector, and the common workflow actions such as the Send Email, Track External Activity, Build Input Set, and Receive Task.
 For more information about these workflow elements, see Workflow designer elements overview.

 If an imported service includes the Send Email workflow element, an email is sent to end users to request this service from the AWS Service Catalog.
 End users receive emails when services are successfully provisioned, and when services were not provisioned (failed in the AWS Console).

 Emails are sent to service requesters only if the SMPT settings are configured on the BMC Digital Workplace Catalog server.
 For details how to configure SMTP, see Configuring SMTP for BMC Digital Workplace Catalog.